sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-services.md

 # Identity Services

-Identity Services rule access to JOC Cockpit for authentication and authorisation.
+Identity Services rule access to JOC Cockpit for authentication and authorization.

 Identity Services implement Authentication Methods and access to Identity Providers.
 For example, credentials such as user account/password are used as Authentication Method to access an LDAP Directory Service acting as the Identity Provider.
 See [JS7 - Identity and Access Management](https://kb.sos-berlin.com/display/JS7/JS7+-+Identity+and+Access+Management).